-Jonathan represents employers in all aspects of employment and labor law, with a particular emphasis on trade secret/non-compete, whistleblower issues, wage and hour, and discrimination/harassment matters.
+Jonathan is Co-Chair of the Litigation Department.
+He represents employers in all aspects of employment and labor law, with a particular emphasis on trade secret/non-compete, whistleblower issues, wage and hour, and discrimination/harassment matters.
 Jonathan partners with clients to achieve their business goals while effectively mitigating risk, and prides himself on achieving creative and practical results whether that means counseling clients on workforce issues through litigation if and when it arises.

 Jonathan has extensive expertise representing employers and individuals in injunction and money damage actions seeking to enforce restrictive covenant agreements against departing employees and their new employers, including matters where confidential information is stolen.
 He also assists clients with their proactive protection of intellectual property through the drafting and implementation of restrictive covenant agreements, policies, and practices.

 Jonathan regularly defends claims brought under the full range of EEO statutes and state common law, including Title VII, the ADA, ADEA, and FMLA.
 He has successfully represented clients in jury trials and arbitrations on such claims.
 He also represents employers in preventing and defending whistleblower claims, including claims under the Sarbanes-Oxley Act, the Dodd-Frank Act, and state whistleblower statutes.
 He works with employers to draft and implement whistleblower policies and procedures, counsels employers on whistleblower claim investigations, and defends against whistleblower claims in the courts and before the U.S. Department of Labor.